 It is difficult to talk about Nate Powell's SWALLOW ME WHOLE or ANY EMPIRE without discussing their respective endings.
 What happens in the conclusions of both stories will likely color readers' ultimate impressions, but I think focusing too much on these final scenes and their dives into surrealism does a disservice to the great moments and insights that come before.
-Also: the point of these reviews is that I want you to READ the comics I highlight, so I'd rather not spoil everything before you have a chance to read them yourselves.
+I want you to READ these comics, so I'd rather not spoil everything before you have a chance to read them yourselves.

 SWALLOW ME WHOLE (2008) is the story of Ruth and Perry, step-siblings navigating their way through their teenage years and also their respective mental and neurological disorders.
 Perry is fed messages by a wizard pencil topper, convincing him to go on missions, most of which involve rendering time intensive drawings.
 Ruth obsessively collects (or steals) and organizes mason jars of bugs before she begins hallucinating terrifying swarms of cicadas.
 The true heart of the story is the relationship between these two step-siblings, as various adults (well-meaning or otherwise) continually fail to adequately help them.
 They understand each other in a way that no one else is able to.